Marcos Macedo

-Marcos Antônio Costa Ferreira de Macedo (born 9 September 1990 in Natal) is a Brazilian competitive swimmer. is a Brazilian professional swimmer.
+Marco Antônio Costa Ferreira de Macedo (born 9 September 1990 in Natal) is a Brazilian competitive swimmer. is a Brazilian professional swimmer.
 He currently competes for the Fiat/Minas team.
 Marcos won the 4 × 100 m medley relay in the 2014 World Swimming Championship (short course).

 International career

 2008–12

 He won the bronze medal in the 4×100-metre freestyle at the 2008 FINA Youth World Swimming Championships in Monterrey.

 At the 2011 World Aquatics Championships in Shanghai, China, Macedo finished 9th in the 4×100-metre freestyle.
 At the 2011 Summer Universiade in Shenzhen, China, he got a silver medal in the 4×100-metre freestyle relay.

 2013–16

 Macedo was part of the Brazilian delegation that finished in the first place the medal chart of the World Swimming Championship (short course) in Doha, with 7 golds, 1 silver and two bronzes (10 medals total).
 Marcos won the gold medal in the 4 × 100 m relay, in the team also composed by César Cielo, Guilherme Guido, and Felipe França Silva.
 He swam the butterfly course in 49.63, with team's total time of 3:21.14.
 He also qualified for the final on the men's 100 metre butterfly, and finished in 8th, 50.47.